-Configure Tran sforms
+Configure Transforms

 0ACCZ0 / 0ACCN0 / 0ACCE0

-Selected Transform Rotatio n (Triplet) Parameter Source Default Parameters The second second Save Parameters
+Selected Transform Rotation ( (Triplet) Parameter Source Default Parameters • Save Parameters

-Scalar 1 x 0 Y 0 z 0
+Scalar 1 x 0 Υ 0 Z 0

-2.8.12 QSCD Sender (Triplet)
+2.9.12 QSCD Sender (Triplet)

 The QSCD protocol (Quick Seismic Characteristic Data) transmits values computed from the three triaxial streams of an instrument.
 One packet is transmitted every second so the number of samples in each packet is equal to the sample rate of the three input streams.
+Refer to Section 2.10.7 for more details about the QSCD protocol.

 QSCD calculations are implemented using transforms and configured via the Data Stream tab of the Minimus web page.
 The three input channels must all be configured with the QSCD (triplet) transform.
-(The transform is disabled if the sample rates of the input streams do not match.)
+The transform is disabled if the sample rates of the input streams do not match.